 This study has several limitations.
 First, the questionnaires were developed specifically for capturing the services provided by the health scheme with many contents tailor made and may not be a comprehensive survey for quality of care.
 Secondly, the design of the study was not randomized and we did not consider their previous experience and perception about CBHI and therefore alternative explanations for client satisfaction ratings cannot be ruled out, and causal conclusions cannot be drawn.
 Thirdly, since all of the respondents belong to the health scheme thus, may bring bias in answering the questionnaire, therefore future research is needed to understand the determinants of satisfaction with the CBHI particularly the broader societal factors we could not explore in this analysis.
+The other limitations might be associated due to recall and incorrect reporting biased as the household survey was conducted after receiving the health care services, thus recall biased might be jeopardize the study findings.
+However, paper based questionnaire may be another risk of biased of the study as the paper based questionnaire was editable.
 Furthermore, we conducted face to face interviews which is an effective method for data collection for primary research, however, biased responses could be delivered due to ‘anchor biased effect’ as their responses could be influenced by the interviewer.
+To avoid such limitations proper training was provided by the project before collection of the data from the households.
 The other limitation is the sample size as the results were based on a cross-section survey within LASP catchments area which covered only a sub-district level, therefore, the study might not be representative of the whole country.
 Despite these limitations, our study provides important findings on which future research on community based health schemes can build.

 5. Conclusions